SohrabSamimi/Neural-Network-learning-of-Cosine/README.md

 # Neural-Network-learning-of-Cosine

-The code was written with the Pytorch Deep Learning library.
+The code was entirely written with Pytorch.

 We train a Neural Network to learn the Cosine function.
 We generate our data by working on interval [-2 ; 2] that we